 FAQ - infrastructure

-In this FAQ we answer common questions related to Pryv.io platform.
+In this FAQ we answer common questions related to the Pryv.io platform.
 You can contact us on Github Discussion if your question is not listed here.

 Table of contents